benjaminsampica/SamsonsForge.GenericServiceScopeFactory/README.md

 # Using

+1. Add the `SamsonsForge.GenericServiceScopeFactory` nuget package reference to your project via `dotnet add reference SamsonsForge.GenericServiceScopeFactory` or via your IDE's built-in NuGet manager.
-1. Import the namespace ```SamsonsForge.GenericServiceScopeFactory```
+2. Import the namespace ```SamsonsForge.GenericServiceScopeFactory```
-2. Register the factory to the service container with either
+3. Register the factory to the service container with either

 the built in registrar